fledge-iot/fledge/docs/tuning_fledge.rst

 The configuration options merely allow you to set the number of days worth of data that should be retained for each of the three log categories; audit, tasks and statistics.
 The important consideration here is that the various logs should not be allowed to grow to such an extent that you risk exhausting the storage system, but that should retain sufficient information to be able to examine enough history of the system.

-The other dimension to consider is that performance is known to degrade as these tables become large, it is therefore not simply keeping an extensive history just because you have the storage to do so.
+The other dimension to consider is that performance is known to degrade as these tables become large.
+It is therefore not simply keeping an extensive history just because you have the storage to do so.
 Reducing the history kept can improve the performance.

 Typically the statistics that are held will take the most space in the system, especially if you are collecting per asset ingest statistics and you collect data for many assets.
-There are actually two forms of statistics kept, the absolute counters and the history snapshot of the statistics.
+There are actually two forms of statistics kept; the absolute counters and the history snapshot of the statistics.
 The history snapshot records the statistics values every 15 seconds and create an entry in the statistics history table for each statistic every 15 seconds.
 It is these statistic history entries that are purged and not the absolute statistics counters.
 Hence the retention period for statistics, the statistics history, is generally lower.

 .. note::